Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Burr vs Blade Grinder

 Paying Too Little: When it comes to a coffee maker with grinder, you get what you pay for.
 That means you should spend a decent chunk of change on your coffee maker.
-Otherwise you will get coffee machines with grinders that fizzle out in a few months or lack the same features that higher-priced models might sport.
+Otherwise, you will get coffee machines with grinders that fizzle out in a few months or lack the same features that higher-priced models might sport.
+For a look at some models we recommend, check out our mashup of the Cosori coffee maker vs Cuisinart.

 Choosing Looks Over Functionality: Not all that glitters is made of gold, and this is especially true of coffee makers with grinders.
 Don’t buy something because it just looks cool.
 Make sure it has the proper features you need first, and then decide if it clashes with your kitchen decor after that.

 High Expectations Remember that coffee makers aren’t permanent things.
-Eventually they will die out and you will have to buy another one.
-Like all electronics, they will need replaced every few years.
+Eventually, they will die out and you will have to buy another one.
+Like all electronics, they will need to be replaced every few years.
 Buying a higher-end model will add to the life of the device, but it won’t last forever.

 Great coffee doesn’t end at your coffee pot, even when you do have the best coffee maker with grinder.
 There are plenty of other devices you can get to enhance your coffee experience, like this portable coffee setup/travel mug or this awesome wireless heated mug.

-For more on the best coffee makers around and other coffee products stick to Gadget Review!
+For more on the best coffee makers around and other coffee products, stick with Gadget Review!